sslivkoff/ctc-doctest/source/data_ops/performance.md

 ### Logging

-Logging of RPC requests and SQL queries takes up a non-zero amount time.
+Logging of RPC requests and SQL queries takes up a non-zero amount of resources.
 If you don't need logging, disabling it can squeeze out a bit of extra performance.
 This can be done by running the setup wizard `ctc setup`.

 ## Benchmarking Performance